MinaProtocol/mina/README.md

 Mina is still under active development and APIs are evolving.
 If you build on the APIs, be aware that breaking changes can occur.

 The Mina implementation of the Rosetta API offers a more stable and useful interface for retrieving the blockchain's state.
-Because Rosetta is run as a separate process, it relies on an archive being connected to a node.
+Rosetta is run as a separate process and it relies on an archive being connected to a node.
 The source code for the archive and Rosetta implementation are in [src/app/archive](https://github.com/MinaProtocol/mina/tree/develop/src/app/archive) and [src/app/rosetta](https://github.com/MinaProtocol/mina/tree/develop/src/app/rosetta).
 Be sure to follow updates in the project if these resources are relocated.

 ## What is Mina?